-- the system.

-- Reduce stormwater intrusion by elevating street stairs and vents and repairing tunnels.

-- Order 500 zero-emission buses.

-- light-duty non-revenue fleets.

-- Boost air circulation and ventilation to reduce accumulation of hot, humid air on subway platforms.
+- Reduce impact of future storms by rehabilitating more than a dozen pump rooms that pump excess water out of the system. - Reduce stormwater intrusion by elevating street stairs and vents and repairing tunnels. - Order 500 zero-emission buses. - Purchase and install electric charging infrastructure at bus depots with zero-emission buses and at facilities with light-duty non-revenue fleets. - Boost air circulation and ventilation to reduce accumulation of hot, humid air on subway platforms.